 - The Charmer Play Kit (Months 3-4) – To helps to make noise and recognize objects.
 Includes mirror card, first soft books and rattles.

 - The Senser Play Kit (Months 5-6) – To discovers everything by touching, seeing by putting nearly everything in their mouth.
 Includes a spinning rainbow drum, magic tissue box, rattle socks and more.

 - The Inspector Play Kit (Months 7-8) – To investigate the surroundings and develop fine motor skills.
 Includes an object permanence box, single puzzle, stacking cups and more.

 - The Explorer Play Kit (Months 9-10) – To practice motor skills.
-Includes balancing blocks, cups, wood egg and some of the amazing things your child will encounter in this kit.
+Includes balancing blocks, cups, wooden egg and some of the amazing things your child will encounter in this kit.